dianaidiana/kunsthaben/DIARY.md

 }
 ```

-## 22.07: Validation and composite keys
+## 22.07: More on making illegal states irrepresentable and Composite keys

-### Validate in DB AND in Java level
+### Make Java object instances valid

-The same as happened with Frame I should do it with the dimensions of the artwork, so that I can't create an artwork
+The same as I did with Frame I should do it with the dimensions of the artwork, so that I can't create an artwork
 with negative dimensions, even though I already had a CHECK constraint at db layer.
+There's a real window between
+construction and the eventual save where an Artwork with a negative dimension is a perfectly valid Java object that any
+code can read, pass around, or compute with.
+The bug only surfaces if and when something happens to persist it, which
+might be much
+later, in a different method, possibly never (if this Artwork is only ever used in memory for some calculation and never
+saved).

 That's why I created an Dimensions class which I also embed in Artwork and has a factory that validates the integrity of
 the dimensions: